eriwen/eriwen.com/source/_posts/2012-05-29-how-to-cors.markdown

 Since IE7 is being phased out and we're build more mobile webapps that have cross-domain capabilities, CORS is the most robust solution for making cross-domain requests with Javascript for the foreseeable future.
 It's the only good way to handle <a href="http://en.wikipedia.org/wiki/Representational_state_transfer">RESTful</a> APIs with JS.

 If you want more detail on CORS, I recommend reading <a href="https://developer.mozilla.org/en/http_access_control">MDN Docs on CORS</a> and the <a href="http://www.w3.org/TR/cors/" title="W3C CORS spec">spec</a>.

-Now you have no excuses when I quiz you about it.

 <div class="alert alert-success">My thanks to <a href="http://johnnywey.com/">Johnny Wey</a> for reviewing the draft of this post.</div>